scikit-hep/vector/paper/paper.md

 # Statement of need

-Vector is currently the only Lorentz vector library providing a Pythonic interface but a C++ (through Awkward Array [@Pivarski:2018]) computational backend.
+Vector is one of the few Lorentz vector libraries providing a Pythonic interface but a compiled (through Awkward Array [@Pivarski:2018]) computational backend.
 Vector integrates seamlessly with the existing high energy physics ecosystem and the broader scientific Python ecosystem, including libraries like Dask [@rocklin:2015] and Numba [@lam:2015].
 The library implements a variety of backends for several purposes.
 Although vector was written with high energy physics in mind, it is a general-purpose library that can be used for any scientific or engineering application.
-The library houses 3+2 numerical backends for experimental physicists and 1 symbolic backend for theoretical physicists.
-These backends include a pure Python object backend for simple computations, a SymPy [@Meurer:2017] backend for symbolic computations, a NumPy backend for computations on regular data, an Awkward backend for computations on jagged data, and implementations of the Object and the Awkward backend in Numba for just-in-time compilable operations.
-Support for JAX and Dask is also provided through the Awkward backend, which enable vector functionalities to support automatic differentiation and parallel computing.
+The library houses a set of diverse backends, 3 numerical backends for experimental physicists and 1 symbolic backend for theoretical physicists.
+These backends include:

+- a pure Python object (builtin) backend for scalar computations,
+- a NumPy backend for computations on regular collection-type data,
+- a SymPy [@Meurer:2017] backend for symbolic computations, and
+- an Awkward backend for computations on ragged collection-type data

+There also exists implementations of the Object and the Awkward backend in Numba for just-in-time compilable operations.
+Further, support for JAX and Dask is provided through the Awkward backend, which enables vector functionalities to support automatic differentiation and parallel computing.

 ## Impact

-Vector has become the de facto library for vector algebra in Python based high energy physics data analysis pipelines.
+Besides PyROOT's TLorentzVector [@root:2020], vector has now become a popular choice for vector manipulations in Python based high energy physics data analysis pipelines.
 The library has been installed over 2 million times and 314 GitHub repositories use it as a dependency at the time of writing this paper.
-Along with being utilized directly in analysis pipelines at LHC and other experiments [@Kling:2023; @Held:2024; @Qu:2022], the library is also used as a dependency in user-facing frameworks, such as, Coffea, MadMiner [@Brehmer:2020], FastJet [@aryan:2023], Spyral [@spyral-utils:2024], Weaver [@weaver-core:2024], and pylhe [@pylhe].
+Along with being utilized directly in analysis pipelines at LHC and other experiments [@Kling:2023; @Held:2024; @Qu:2022], the library is being used as a dependency in user-facing frameworks, such as, Coffea, MadMiner [@Brehmer:2020], FastJet [@aryan:2023], Spyral [@spyral-utils:2024], Weaver [@weaver-core:2024], and pylhe [@pylhe].
 The library is also used in multiple teaching materials for graduate courses and workshops.
-Finally, given the generic nature of the library, it is also often used in non high energy physics use cases.
+Finally, given the generic nature of the library, it is often used in non high energy physics use cases.

 # Acknowledgements